max260129/nlp-scrapper/README.md

 Contributions are welcome!
 Please read the contribution guidelines for more information.

 ## License
-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under the Lemesle Maxence - see the LICENSE file for details.